LBess/obsidian-alloy-mind/README.md

 ## Debug

-Type "ctrl + shift + i" on Windows, or "cmd + option + i" on Mac in the Obsidian Vault to open the console
+Type "ctrl + shift + i" on Windows or "option + cmd + i" on Mac in the Obsidian Vault to open the console

 ## TODO: